wusted/kubernetes-install/31-helm-charts/README.md

 5. Create our chart
 - This is going to create a directory with a directory structure inside, for charts, chart configuration, templates, and `values.yaml`
-- The chart contains default settings for an example nginx app, this can be modified as needed.
+- The chart contains default settings for an example "nginx" app, this can be modified as needed.
 ```
 $ helm create jeanchart
 $ ls